asalinao/TelegramAgregator/README.md

 [For questions and suggestions](t.me/prostodyraaa)
 ## How to use the bot
 To use, add channels or chats you are interested in by sending links to the bot.
-Works for both public and private channels, for channels with join request you need to wait for the approval of the request
+Works for both public and private channels, for channels with join request you need to wait for the approval of the request.

 ![image](https://github.com/user-attachments/assets/db1871dd-56d9-43dd-bc97-faa8b9732f0a)

+To remove a channel from the bot just click on the “Remove channel” button and select the channel you want to remove.

 From now on, you will receive all messages from these chats or channels.
 Under each message there are two buttons, the first one contains a link to the original message, the second one is needed for translation (only in Russian).